-This report is made solely to the charitable company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the charitable company's members those matters we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company and the charitable company's members as a body for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the company's members, as a body, in accordance with section 3 of part 6 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditors' report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Peter Taaffe FCA CTA DChA (Senior Statutory Auditor) For and on behalf of BWM Chartered Accountants Statutory Auditor
+Louise Casey ACA (Senior Statutory Auditor) for and on behalf of BWM Chartered Accountants Statutory Auditor